Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Simulation Study

 \subsection{Performance under scenario B:}

 We apply the proposed FSGC method along with i) FPCA on the observed curve $X(t)$ and ii) FSGC Latent method to estimate the latent correlation function $C(s,t)$.
-The performance of the estimators are compared in terms of the integrated square errors.
-Web Figure 7-12 display the average estimated correlation surface over the grid $\calT \times \calT$ from the three estimation approaches along with the true surface for the stationary and non-stationary covariance kernels and sample sizes $n=100,500,1000$ respectively.
+The performance of the estimators is reported in terms of the integrated square errors (except naive FPCA).
+Supplementary Figure S8-S13 display the average estimated correlation surface over the grid $\calT \times \calT$ from the three estimation approaches along with the true surface for the stationary and non-stationary covariance kernels and sample sizes $n=100,500,1000$ respectively.
 The mean (m) and standard deviation (sd) of the ISE are reported using all the M.C replications.
-It can be observed that for this ordinal scenario, both FSGC and FSGC Latent perform better compared to directly using FPCA on the observed ordinal curve $X(t)$.
-In particular, the proposed FSGC method on average is seen produce $4$ times smaller ISE for stationary covariance and $5.7$ times smaller ISE for non-stationary covariance compared to directly using FPCA on the observed curve.
-The performance of the estimators in terms of ISE are noticed to improve with increasing sample sizes across all the design scenarios.
+It can be observed that for this ordinal scenario, both FSGC and FSGC Latent perform comparably for stationary and non-stationary covariance.
+The performance of the estimators in terms of ISE improves with increasing sample sizes.